ChahinDB7/IOSAppRewind/README.md

 ## Installing the `.ipa` on your iPhone

 > ✅ **No signing hassle.** The `.ipa` you downloaded is the *official* build from Apple's servers, already signed by the developer.
-Apple Configurator installs it directly under your Apple ID — there are **no certificates to manage, no resigning, no 7-day re-signing every week, no developer account, works worldwide, and no jailbreak**.
+Apple Configurator installs it directly under your Apple ID — there are **no certificates to manage, no 7-day re-signing every week, no developer account, works worldwide, and no jailbreak**.
 None of the usual sideloading hurdles you'd hit with example **AltStore / SideStore / Sideloadly**.

 1. **Install Apple Configurator** from the Mac App Store (free).
 2. **Connect your iPhone** to your Mac with a cable.
 On the iPhone, tap **Trust This Computer** the first time you connect (you may need to enter your passcode).